group7crushesit/project/README.md

 Allow outsiders to post to the job board<br>

 ####Outstanding issues
+User form not submitting<br>
-Not Partialized
+Not Partialized<br>
-Divs are overflowing
+Divs are overflowing<br>
-Login / Signup not removed after user is signed in Heroku
+Login / Signup not removed after user is signed in<br>
+Heroku<br>
-Add more rspec validation
+Add more rspec validation<br>
-Add Skills / Interests / Courses to user form.
+Add Skills / Interests / Courses to user form

 ####Resources
 ######(GEMS, APIs, frameworks, Toolkits and other Resources)